 A diamond’s value is often affected by the rarity of one or more of the 4Cs.
 Colorless diamonds are scarce; most diamonds have tints of yellow or brown.
 So a colorless diamond rates higher on the color grading scale than a diamond that is light yellow.
 Value and rarity are related: In this case a colorless diamond is more rare and more valuable than one with a slight yellow color.
 The same relationship between rarity and value exists for clarity, cut, and carat weight.

 The 4Cs describe the individual qualities of a diamond, and the value of an individual diamond is based on these qualities.
-The terms that people use to discuss the 4Cs have become part of an international language that jewelry professionals can use to describe and evaluate individual diamonds.
+The terms that people use to discuss the 4Cs have become part of an international language that diamond professionals use to describe and evaluate individual diamonds.

 Today, the descriptions of each of the 4Cs are more precise than those applied to almost any other consumer product.
 And they have a long history.
 Three of them; color, clarity, and carat weight; were the basis for the first diamond grading system established in India over 2,000 years ago.